JPBerrocal/NextAuthV5/README.md

 5. Add the generation and verification tokens in the server actions, login-action and register-action.
 Additionally, the auth callbacks should be protected against users who have not yet confirmed their email.

-6. Set email provider, in this case resend.com
+6. Set email provider, in this case resend.com.
+In dev only the email you use to register the resend account will work until you add a domain.
+So make sure to create the test user using the same email.

 7. Install